Anonymous Donors Give $100 A Day To Stillwater Cafe To 'Pay It Forward'

 “A $2 coffee will make someone just cry right in front of me,” he added.

-For the first time in its 28-year history, Daily Grind Café has become more than a coffee shop.
+For the first time in its 28-year history, Daily Grind Cafe has become more than a coffee shop.
 The Palms converted their public restrooms into classrooms for their kids while they’re distance learning this year.

 But the biggest lesson taught at the café every day is that of the kindness of strangers.